-You've just developed an exciting new feature.
-Now comes the tricky part: how do you price it?
-Bundle it with current plans, introduce it as a new plan, offer it as an add-on, or perhaps even make it free?
-Let's dive in and find the best fit for your product.
+Pricing new features is one of the trickiest decisions in SaaS.
+You've just built something exciting.
+Now what?
+Bundle it with current plans, introduce a new plan, offer it as an add-on, or make it free?
+Let's find the best fit for your product.

 This article will help you navigate this challenge by exploring four main pricing approaches and when to consider immediate pricing.